 - Requests for following lessons or related texts

 - Think about what worked with this exercise, what didn’t, and why, and use the knowledge to improve next time!

-Effectively implementing guided reading takes work, but the effort is uniquely rewarding.
+Effectively implementing guided reading or small instructional groups takes work, but the effort is uniquely rewarding.
 You’ll see your students applying what you’ve taught them, becoming more independent while reaching higher levels of reading competency and achievement.
-The skills and knowledge gained from guided reading practice will reward the investment of your time and energy.
-Try daily guided reading activities and see how your students improve!
+The skills and knowledge gained from small group practice will reward the investment of your time and energy.
+Try daily guided reading and/or small group instruction activities and see how your students improve!